EU and Cuba appeal for Biden to open up

 And that posed a dilemma for any European or American efforts to help.

-Cuba's "highly centralised" system meant that foreign income helped the regime to divert its own funds to finance repression, Argüellova said.
+Cuba's "highly centralised" system meant foreign income let the regime divert its own funds to finance repression, Argüellova said.

 And that meant EU aid or tourist spending could help pay for Cuba's "feared State Security Department, which focuses on suppressing dissent and so-called 'ideological subversion'," the Czech NGO said.

-The Cuban EU ambassador said its constitution "guarantees" human rights and equality.
+The Cuban EU ambassador said its constitution "guarantees" rights and equality.

 "You should understand that we have our own democracy," Goicochea Estenoz said.